-(1) Indicates the expiration of the initial term.

-(2) The period shown reflects the expiration of the minimum optional period and the maximum optional period.
-The charterers of the GasLog Seattle and the Solaris have unilateral options to extend the term of the time charter for periods ranging from five to ten years, provided that the charterers provide us with advance notices of declaration of any option in accordance with the terms of the applicable charter.
-The charterers of the Methane Lydon Volney, the Methane Shirley Elisabeth, the Methane Heather Sally, the Methane Rita Andrea, the Methane Becki Anne and the Methane Julia Louise have unilateral options to extend the term for the related time charters provide us with advance notices of the there or five years at the Methane Becki Anne and the Methane Julia Louise has a unilateral option to extend the term of the time charters for a period of either three or five years at its election.
+- (1) Indicates the expiration of the initial term. - (2) The period shown reflects the expiration of the minimum optional period and the maximum optional period.
+The charterer of the GasLog Santiago may extend the term of this time charter for a period ranging from one to seven years, provided that the charterer provides us with advance notice of declaration.
+The charterer of the GasLog Sydney may extend the term of this time charter for a period ranging from six to twelve months, provided that the charterer provides us with advance notice of declaration.
+The charterer of the Methane Heather Sally, the Methane Becki Anne and the Methane Julia Louise has unilateral options to extend the term of the related time charters for a period of either three or five years at the charterer's election, provided that the charterer provides us with advance notice of declaration of any option in accordance with the terms of the applicable charter.
 The charterer of the GasLog Greece and the GasLog Glasgow has the right to extend the charters for a period of five years at the charterer's option.
 The charterer of the GasLog Geneva and the GasLog Gibraltar has the right to extend each charter by two additional periods of five and three years, provided that the charterer provides us with advance notice of declaration.
-The charterer of the GasLog Houston has the right to extend the charter by two additional periods of three years, provided that the charterer provides us with advance notice of declaration.

-- (3) Vessels operating in the spot market that participate in the Cool Pool.
+The charterer of the GasLog Houston and the GasLog Hong Kong has the right to extend the charter for a period of three years, provided that the charterer provides us with advance notice of declaration.
+The charterer of the GasLog Hong Kong has the right to extend the charter for a period of three years, provided that the charterer provides us with advance notice of declaration. - (3) Vessels operating in the spot market that participate in the Cool Pool.
 See "Item 4.
-Information of the Company.-A. History and Development of the Company." - (4) On December 6, 2017, a deed of novation and amendment of the charter party agreement of the GasLog Skagen with Shell was signed between the Group and Shell to substitute the GasLog Salem for the GasLog Skagen in the execution of the charter party.
-The substitution will take effect after the completion of the GasLog Skagen's drydocking in the third quarter of 2018. - (5) On April 28, 2017, the Group signed an amendment to the GasLog Skagen seasonal time charter agreement, pursuant to which the seasonal charter of the vessel, due to expire in April 2021, was replaced by a continuous time charter for a period of 2.4 years ending in August 2019. - (6) The vessel is currently on a short-term charter to a major LNG producer and thereafter will trade in the short-term market until the commencement of its multi-year charter party with a subsidiary of Shell, from the end of 2018 until April 2028. - (7) On February 24, 2016, GasLog's subsidiary, GAS-twenty six Ltd., completed the sale and leaseback of the Methane Julia Louise with Lepta Shipping.
+Information of the Company-A. History and Development of the Company". - (4) Shell and GasLog have agreed to substitute the GasLog Saratoga for the GasLog Skagen.
+The substitution took effect subsequent to the end of the GasLog Skagen's dry-docking in September 2018. - (5) On March 22, 2018, a new charter party agreement was signed with Trafigura for either the Methane Jane Elizabeth or the Methane Alison Victoria (as nominated by the Partnership) commencing in either November or December 2019, at the Partnership's option, until November or December 2020, with the charterer having the option to extend the charter from one to four years.
+The charter rate for this one-year charter is lower than the current charter rates of either the Methane Jane Elizabeth or the Methane Alison Victoria. - (6) The vessel began her 18-month charter with Cheniere in December 2018. - (7) On February 24, 2016, GasLog's subsidiary, GAS-twenty six Ltd., completed the sale and leaseback of the Methane Julia Louise with Lepta Shipping.
 Lepta Shipping has the right to on-sell and lease back the vessel.
-The vessel was sold to Lepta Shipping for a total consideration approximately equivalent to its current book value.
+The vessel was sold to Lepta Shipping for a total consideration approximately equivalent to its book value at the time of the sale.
 GasLog has leased back the vessel under a bareboat charter from Lepta Shipping for a period of up to 20 years.
 GasLog has the option to re-purchase the vessel on pre-agreed terms no earlier than the end of year ten and no later than the end of year 17 of the bareboat charter.
 The vessel remains on its eleven-year- charter with MSL, a subsidiary of Shell.